CareConnectAJCE/CareConnect/README.md

 If you'd like to contribute to CareConnect, please follow these steps:

 1. Fork the repository on GitHub.
-2. Create a new branch with a descriptive name.
+2. Create a new branch from ```localdev``` branch as parent with a descriptive name.
 3. Make your changes and commit them with clear, concise messages.
 4. Push the changes to your fork.
-5. Create a pull request, explaining the changes made.
+5. Create a pull request, explaining the changes made to our localdev branch.

 ---